-This field appears, if a remote interpreter has been selected in the field Python interpreter.
 Click the browse button to define the required mappings between the local and remote paths.
-In the Edit Path Mappings dialog box, use / buttons to create new mappings, or delete the selected ones.
+In the Edit Path Mappings dialog, use / buttons to create new mappings, or delete the selected ones.

-Select this check box to add all content roots of your project to the environment variable PYTHONPATH;|
+|Add content roots to PYTHONPATH||Select this checkbox to add all content roots of your project to the environment variable PYTHONPATH;|

-Select this check box to add all source roots of your project to the environment variable PYTHONPATH;|
+|Add source roots to PYTHONPATH||Select this checkbox to add all source roots of your project to the environment variable PYTHONPATH;|

 |Docker container settings |